 Preventative treatments for grub worms can be made anytime around June, which is around the time adult beetles are flying around and laying eggs.
-Apply a systemic insecticide like Merit 0.5G to prevent grubs from taking over.
-If you notice grub worms in your lawn, Scotts GrubEx or Dylox 6.2 Granular Insecticide can be applied as treatment.
+Apply a systemic insecticide like Acelepryn to prevent and treat grubs.

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.

 Although certain chemical solutions found in fungicides have the ability to cure lawn disease, there are a few cultural methods you can perform to keep disease outbreaks from occurring beforehand.
-These cultural methods are common maintenance practices found in our Bluegrass and Fescue Homeowner Maintenance Guides.
+These cultural methods are common maintenance practices you can read about here.
 Overtime, these maintenance practices promote a healthy lawn that can withstand stressors and fight off things like insects or disease.

 However, there are a few recommended disease control products we’ve listed below.
 Be sure to read the label thoroughly before application.
-You can learn more about these diseases in Identifying Common Lawn Diseases.
+Learn more in Summer Disease Control in Cool Season Lawns.

-Summer maintenance tips for your bluegrass or fescue lawn are mostly about keeping it healthy and stress-free during the hot summer temperatures.
+Summer lawn care tips for your bluegrass or fescue grass lawn are mostly about keeping it healthy and stress-free during the hot summer temperatures.
 This will help it continue to thrive when temperatures eventually cool down and we enter into the fall season.
 We will see you back here in the fall for our updated fall maintenance tips.

 And remember…if you want lawn care made simple, the Lawnifi Complete Subscription provides your lawn with what it needs during the current season and for years to come.